Yogendra Narain: Surface Transport Secretary

-Narain was appointed as the Union Surface Transport Secretary by the Appointments Committee of the Cabinet (ACC), he assumed the office on 1 April 1997 and demitted it on 1 April 1998.
+Narain was appointed the Union Surface Transport Secretary by the Appointments Committee of the Cabinet (ACC), he assumed the office on 1 April 1997 and demitted it on 1 April 1998.

 Chief Secretary of Uttar Pradesh

-Narain was appointed as the Chief Secretary of Uttar Pradesh by the Chief Minister of Uttar Pradesh, he assumed the office on Chief Secretary on 2 April 1998 and demitted it on 20 October 2000, serving as the state's top bureaucrat for more than two years.
+Narain was appointed the Chief Secretary of Uttar Pradesh by the Chief Minister of Uttar Pradesh, he assumed the office on Chief Secretary on 2 April 1998 and demitted it on 20 October 2000, serving as the state's top bureaucrat for more than two years.

 Defence Secretary

-Narain was appointed as the Union Defence Secretary by the Appointments Committee of the Cabinet, he assumed the office on 20 October 2000 and demitted it on 30 June 2002.
+Narain was appointed the Union Defence Secretary by the Appointments Committee of the Cabinet, he assumed the office on 20 October 2000 and demitted it on 30 June 2002.

 Secretary-General of Rajya Sabha

-Narain was appointed as the Secretary General of the Rajya Sabha, the upper house of the Indian Parliament by the Vice President of India and ex-officio Chairman of Rajya Sabha, he assumed the office of 1 September 2002 and demitted it on 14 September 2007.
+Narain was appointed the Secretary General of the Rajya Sabha, the upper house of the Indian Parliament by the Vice President of India and ex-officio Chairman of Rajya Sabha, he assumed the office of 1 September 2002 and demitted it on 14 September 2007.